sriksan/TodoList/README.md

 ## Flask Todo App

-This is a simple Flask web application that allows users to manage a todo list.
+This is a Flask web application that allows users to manage a todo list.
 The application provides basic functionality for creating, updating, and deleting todo items.

 ## Overview